hooraygith/javascript-keywords-rank/README.md

 # javascript keywords ranking

 I pick some articles from http://javascriptweekly.com/.
-And scan all words with nltk.
+And scan all words with NLTK.